 During our travels in Mongolia, we spent a lot of time in the capital city, Ulaanbaatar during the popular Naadam festival, where we discovered a subtle gay scene.

-Despite being a very traditionally conservative country, we found Mongolia's only gay bar!
-Whilst there is no official gay scene here to report, using Grindr, we were able to find out details of one LBGTQ hangout in the city.
+Despite being a very traditionally conservative country, we found Mongolia's only gay bar when we visited in 2014!
+Whilst there is no official gay scene, we were able to connect with queer locals and find the main LBGTQ hangouts.
+Since 2014, the gay scene of Mongolia has flourished and today several queer venues are thriving in the capital city of Ulaanbaatar.

-We met the owner of Mongolia's only gay bar – a very charismatic guy called Zorig Alima, who gave the crowd the most unique performance of Swan Lake we've ever seen!
-We sat Zorig down who told us what it's like growing up gay in Mongolia and his experience of setting up and owning a gay bar in Ulaanbaatar.
+We met Zorig, the owner of Mongolia's only gay bar who gave the crowd the most unique performance of Swan Lake we've ever seen…!
+Zorig told us what it's like growing up gay in Mongolia as well as his experience of setting up and owning a gay bar in Ulaanbaatar.

 Hi Zorig!
 Tell us a bit about yourself: